AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/edge-network/validation/edge-analytics-validation.md

 ## Getting started with Assurance

-If you haven't installed Assurance, an advanced tool for inspecting and validating your mobile app data, follow the steps below:
+Assurance is an advanced tool for inspecting and validating mobile app data.
+To get started, follow these steps:

 1. Follow the instructions for [user access to Assurance](https://experienceleague.adobe.com/docs/experience-platform/assurance/user-access.html).
 2. [Install and register the Assurance extension](../../home/base/assurance/index.md) in your mobile app.